chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 ### Defining an open source strategy

-Organizations need common maps to navigate the complex open source ecosystems.
-Such maps provide everyone in the organization with a clear set of expectations, processes, and policies to guide, support, measure, and recognize their open source contributions.
+Organizations need common maps to navigate complex open source ecosystems.
+Such maps provide everyone in the organization with clear expectations, processes, and policies to guide, support, measure, and recognize their open source contributions.
-Your (organization's) open source strategy connects the plans and processes for managing, participating in, and creating OSS within your organization and aligns them with your organization goals and mission.
+Your (organization's) open source strategy connects the plans and processes for managing, participating in, and creating OSS within your organization and aligns them with your organization's goals and mission.
-Having a clear, and documented open source strategy can:
+Having a clear and documented open source strategy can:

 - help gain leadership's buy-in and support
 - improve efficiency and mitigate risks
-- help facilitate decision-making across teams and organization's verticals
+- help facilitate decision-making across teams and the organization's verticals
 - explain and clarify your organization's approach to open source in general
 - clarify where and why your organization invests in community-driven projects, external R&D, and when to focus on internal efforts and value differentiation

-The following sections will help you define or clarify your existing open source strategy.
+The following sections will help you define or clarify your open source strategy.

 1. Understand the why of your organization.

-   Before you start defining your open source strategy, it is important to understand the why of your organization.
+   Before you start defining your open source strategy, it is vital to understand your organization's why.

    - Why does your organization exist?
    - What is your organization's mission?